 Seven of those on board had been sucked out of the fuselage before the plane had crashed; four more, including the pilot and Parrado’s mother, were killed upon impact; and by the time Parrado regained consciousness, a further five had also perished—including the co-pilot and Parrado’s friend Abal.

-It later emerged that those who survived had done so in part by eating their fallen dead comrades, and reaction was initially one of revulsion, but that soon gave way to an appreciation of the fortitude and inventiveness that enabled them to beat seemingly impossible odds.
+It later emerged that those who survived had done so in part by eating their fallen dead comrades.
+While world reaction was initially one of revulsion, that soon gave way to an appreciation of the fortitude and inventiveness that enabled them to beat seemingly impossible odds.
 The harrowing experience became known as the “Miracle of the Andes.”

 Starvation Drives Survivors to Resort to Cannibalism

 Those with the strength and awareness to do so immediately began tending to the more seriously wounded.
 They piled up airplane seats to create shelter in the broken fuselage, where they huddled day and night.
 They used aluminum from the seat backs to warm up snow and provide a steady stream of drinking water.
 But their rations were woefully inadequate.

 One morning, Parrado later wrote, he found himself cradling a single chocolate-covered peanut: “On the first day, I slowly sucked the chocolate off the peanut … On the second day … I sucked gently on the peanut for hours, allowing myself only a tiny nibble now and then.
 I did the same on the third day, and when I finally nibbled the peanut down to nothing, there was no food left at all.”

 In the high altitude of the Andes, it was a matter of time before their bodies consumed themselves completely.
 They had only one choice.
 Using a shard of glass, some of the survivors sliced thin slices from the buttocks of one of the corpses, and silently, they began to eat.